canonical/opensearch-operator/docs/explanation/performance-profiles.md

 need to be configured manually.

-For instructions on how to apply these settings, see [How to deploy on LXD](how-to-deploy-lxd).
+For instructions on how to apply these settings, see [How to deploy](how-to-deploy-standard).
 For the full list of required kernel parameters, see [System requirements](reference-system-requirements).

 ## Changing profiles